March 12, 2017

 Welcome to the very first video of my new series titled "How to Code HTML to WordPress".

-In this screencast series, I’ll take a new approach to building WordPress themes by bypassing the design stage.
+In this screencast series, I'll take a new approach to build WordPress themes by bypassing the design stage.
 For all intended purposes I will be making use of a free HTML template and translating it to WordPress.

 If you're looking for more of the "design" type of videos I invite you to check out my other series called "How to Design and Code a Product Landing Page".
 Watch the first video here or check out the entire series on my YouTube channel.
 I also have more videos on the horizon dealing solely with design so stay tuned!
 Finally, be sure to subscribe to either my newsletter or my channel to receive notifications on future videos/content.
 Thank you in advance!